svy: Python Package for Complex Survey Design and Analysis

 import svy

-# Load survey data with design variables
+# Load survey data

 smp_data = svy.io.read_csv("survey_data.csv")

-# Specify survey design
+# Define the survey design

 smp_design = svy.Design(